Honeycomb Heart - opening chapters

 “Come find me when you’re ready.
 No rush.”

 Vivian went to the living room, kneeling before the shrine there.
 Here, no matter what other activity was happening elsewhere in the house, it always felt quiet.
-The one place where she knew she wouldn’t get ambushed by Gigi, or have Wesley half-heartedly attempt to herd her out of the house.
+The one place where she knew she wouldn’t get ambushed by Gigi, or have Wesley half-heartedly attempt to herd her outside.

-The low shelf before her had been at the perfect height for her to see and touch when her mothers died, a collection of pictures, their necklaces, and a collar that had belonged to her mom’s familiar.
-She’d been five and a half then, Masha not much older at nine, and though she’d often thought of moving it higher up in the dozen years since, she’d never gotten around to it.
-Vivian didn’t like the uneasy feeling that she was physically growing away from her mothers as she grew taller.
-The pictures there were spread throughout the last ten years of their lives, infant Masha and Vivian making appearances in a few of them, along with their familiars, Cherry the dog and Noir the black panther.
+The low shelf before her had been at the perfect height for her to see and touch when her mothers died.
+She’d been five and a half years old then, Masha nine, and though she’d often thought of moving it higher up in the dozen years since, she’d never gotten around to it.
+Still, Vivian didn’t like the uneasy feeling that she was physically growing away from her mothers as she grew taller.
+The pictures there were spread throughout the last decade of their lives, Masha and Vivian making appearances in a few of them as infants and toddlers, along with their familiars, Cherry the dog and Noir the black panther.
 Vivian sometimes wondered if Masha realized she was almost as old as their parents were in some of the pictures, if that disturbed her.
 She didn’t ask.
-Vivian had loved her mothers but didn’t ever feel comfortable talking about them.

-She knew that Grandma sometimes spoke to the pictures while she cleaned the shrine, or when she sat in a nearby armchair with her knitting.
+Grandma sometimes spoke to the pictures while she sat in a nearby armchair with her knitting.
 When they were little and still shared a room, Masha used to slip away at night to do the same.
 In the last three years, she did so more openly during the day, though with Gigi loudly singing to cover her words.

 Vivian never talked to the pictures.
 She’d never known what to say.
-But she looked over them, and touched the worn red fabric of Cherry’s collar, and both the necklaces.
+But she looked over them, and touched the worn red fabric of Cherry’s bandana, and both of her mothers’ wedding necklaces.
 One had a pendant, a yellow stone carved and inlaid with obsidian to match Noir’s eyes; the other was a chain of small rings, each banded with tawny or black enamel to match Cherry’s coat.
-Her mothers’ wedding necklaces, inspired by their bride’s familiar, a Hexian tradition.
+It was a Hexian tradition for a bride’s family to give their new daughter-in-law a necklace inspired by their bride’s familiar.
 Grandma had gotten a dark worry stone added to each.
 That was another tradition, to mark the necklaces as belonging to a deceased loved one.
-Vivian and Masha had grown up wearing those necklaces, carrying part of their mothers with them.
-It was more normal to see an older, widowed woman wearing two necklaces, her own and her wife’s, as Grandma did.
+Vivian and Masha had sometimes worn those necklaces when they were younger, a way to carry part of their mothers with them.
+It was normal to see an older, widowed woman wearing both her necklace and her wife’s, as Grandma did.
 Vivian remembered the stares as she and Masha wore jewelry that had instantly marked them as orphans.
 She’d kept her head down, letting the imitation of Noir’s eye do all the staring back where it hung from her neck.
-She could’ve tucked the necklace into her t-shirt, but if she couldn’t see it, then she started to worry something had happened to it, the pendant fallen, broken, lost forever.
+She could’ve tucked the necklace into her shirt, but if she couldn’t see it, then she started to worry something had happened to it, the pendant fallen, broken, lost forever.
 Now the necklaces spent most of their time at the shrine, though Masha occasionally wore them.

-As she sat before the shrine, Vivian imagined a familiar — formless in her mind’s eye — padding through the house, coming to sit beside her.
+As she sat before the shrine, Vivian imagined a formless shadow padding through the house, coming to sit beside her.
 A creature sent by her mothers.
 But when she turned to look, it was just her in the living room.
-She squeezed Cherry’s collar, feeling the press of its metal hardware against her palm, and got up.
+She squeezed Cherry’s bandana, the fabric frightfully thin between her fingers, and got up.

 Vivian had never been one for big parties, and today was always going to carry some level of stress with it, so the plan was for her to just spend time with her family.
 Masha already had their bikes waiting outside.
-If Vivian had to pick an image to accompany the word spring in a dictionary, she would just take a picture of her surroundings.
-Hex was a mishmash of ecosystems and climates, and Grandma lived in the heart of the meadowlands.
+Grandma lived at the center of Hex’s mishmash of ecosystems and climates, the meadowlands.
 An outsider would’ve looked over the sun-dappled grassy fields rich with wildflowers and thought it was a place of only happiness.
 Vivian knew better, but she did love it here, now that she no longer saw it as the place she was stuck instead of home.

 Masha rolled to a stop, and Vivian joined her for a break.